Docutest-1/docutest-back/README.md

 **Status Codes:**
 - 200: OK
-- 204: No Content, i.e. SwaggerSummary with specified id does not exist
+- 404: NotFound, i.e. SwaggerSummary with specified id does not exist

 **Response**: [SwaggerSummary](#SwaggerSummary-Object) object which contains fields for the test configuration settings plus an array containing resultsummaries objects for each request/endpoint combination.
 The resultsummaries object contains aggregate summary results for the test, along with a link to a CSV file which contains information for each individual thread.
-All times are in milliseconds (ms). **If the specified SwaggerSummary object with {id} is not found, simply returns a blank response.**
+All times are in milliseconds (ms).
+Returns a 404 with an empty body if the specified SwaggerSummary object with {id} is not found. **Since the SwaggerSummary object is not created or persisted until the load test has completed, a 404 will be returned even for valid IDs if we attempt to access the object before the load test completes.**

 **Raw data for each thread (i.e. dataReference) is currently being stored directly as a byte[], but this implementation is temporary.
 See [ResultSummaryCsv section in Response Structure](#Response-Structure)**